CapObvios/Depth-Map-Visualizer/README.md

 ## Usage

-The simplest usage is to put the script in the same folder as depth map and, optionally, the texture and call:
+The simplest usage is to put the script in the same folder as depth map and, optionally, the texture and then call:
 ```
 python DepthToObj.py --depthPath [DEPTH_NAME_OR_PATH] --texturePath [TEXTURE_NAME_OR_PATH]
 ```